 Software

 The software component of a POS system installed on the hardware handles the heavy lifting.
-It calculates taxes, processes payments securely, and often comes with features like product catalog searches, inventory alerts, and appointment scheduling.
+It calculates taxes, processes payments securely, and often comes with features like product catalog searches, inventory alerts, online ordering, and appointment scheduling.

 Payment processing service